3 Ways to Pay Down Credit Card Debt

 Do you feel like you’re drowning in credit card debt?
 You try to pay off the rising balances little by little, but they just keep piling on.
-You are not alone!
-Americans have roughly $1.08 trillion in revolving debt, which includes credit card debt.
+You're not alone!
+Americans have roughly $1.27 trillion in revolving debt, which includes credit card debt.

 What is your ‘Why’?

 First, think about the reasons why you want to pay down your credit card debt.
 Rather than stressing about the debt, write down the positives of getting rid of it.
-It could be to start saving toward a vacation you haven’t taken in years, building up your rainy-day fund, or saving for a new pair of shoes!
-Of course, paying off debt is not going to happen overnight, so remind yourself of these motives when you are feeling tired of trying.
+It could be to start saving toward a vacation you haven’t taken in years, building up your rainy day fund, or saving for a new pair of shoes!
+Of course, paying off debt isn't going to happen overnight, so remind yourself of these motives when you're feeling defeated.

 Stop the spending